-But if you’re a real estate professional, these are the elements that are going to work best for your strategy:
+If you’re a real estate agent, these are the elements that are going to work best for your strategy:

 When you’re claiming to be the best realtor Toronto has to offer, you have to provide content that lives up to that title.